 Designing water and rain gardens

 Minimising external water inputs into a garden or landscape, whilst maximising the use and benefits, is both an art and a science.
 Keeping water clean in ponds is something we can do with the use of biofilters (biological filtration).
 Harvesting rainwater from roofs, or even using greywater, lessens the need for external inputs.
-When drought hits, mains water supply may not always be sufficient.
+When drought hits, mains water supply may not always be allowed.
 On the other hand, managing floodwaters with swales, permeable beds and materials is an important aspect of water-conscious design.